duckdb/duckdb-web/docs/guides/python/filesystems.md

 layout: docu
 ---

-> NOTICE: This feature is experimental, and is subject to change
+> This feature is experimental, and is subject to change

 DuckDB support for [`fsspec`](https://filesystem-spec.readthedocs.io) filesystems allows querying data in filesystems that DuckDB's `httpfs` extension does not support.